Could Mike Trout and Bryce Harper become baseball's all-time greatest superstar duo?

 Harper has put any lingering questions about his 2016 season to rest.
 Trout is a year older than Harper, roughly speaking.
 So when you're comparing the career treks of the two, Trout's edge is dulled if you consider that.
 Age-wise, you're always comparing Harper's current season with Trout's previous season.

 Through that prism, Harper has had a better OPS+ in his age-19 and age-22 seasons.
 The early-season leap Trout made this year might come for Harper next year.
 Trout earns the edge in most accounts in the nonhitting facets of the game.
-While his baserunning is certainly more valuable than Harper's, it's worth noting that Harper has a better career mark in defensive runs saved, albeit while playing a generally less demanding defensive position (RF, while Trout plays CF).
+While his baserunning is certainly more valuable than Harper's, it's worth noting that Harper has a better career mark in defensive runs saved, albeit while playing a generally less demanding defensive position (right field, while Trout plays center field).

 We've noted that Trout is on a best-ever kind of pace.
 What, then, does it mean if Harper emerges as an equal?
 What if we don't just have Superman, but Batman too?